 GERD Awareness Week timeline

-This event is listed in the U.S. National Health Observances calendar.
-Its mission is "to inform, assist, and support people affected by gastrointestinal (GI) disorders."
+The event is listed in the U.S. National Health Observances calendar, with the mission "to inform, assist, and support people affected by gastrointestinal (GI) disorders."

-American gastroenterologist Asher Winkelstein first described the condition , although symptoms appeared in medical records dating back to 1925.
+Syracuse native Dr. Asher Winkelstein, a gastroenterologist, first described the condition, although its various symptoms had appeared in medical records dating back to 1925.

 Plan GERD-friendly menus with your family

 Generally, the foods to avoid are the ones that are high in acid or caffeine, like citrus fruits, cranberries, coffee, chocolate, peppermint, and spicy foods.
 But that still leaves plenty of delicious options!
 Try simplifying a little.
 French cuisine, for example, is based on the concept of starting with the highest-quality ingredients, and using cooking techniques that enhance the flavor of those ingredients.
 Roasting a whole chicken that's been stuffed with fresh herbs is a classic of French cooking, and would be a perfect centerpiece for a GERD-friendly feast.